- When will I know what financial aid is available for my study away program?

 Sometimes cost sheets are delayed for unavoidable reasons.
 Incomplete aid applications will also delay our process of getting accurate information to you.
 Be proactive by completing your returning financial aid application early if you are studying away!

-For calculating your financial aid during the semester you study away, we rely on the experience and expertise of the Center for Study Away for comprehensive, but conservative, cost estimates.
-Those include Macalester’s tuition, your off-campus program’s room and board expenses, whether charged to your student account or to you directly, estimated round-trip airfare costs from St. Paul to your country of study, and related fees and expenses.
+To calculate your financial aid during the semester you study away, we rely on the experience and expertise of the Center for Study Away for comprehensive, but conservative, cost estimates.
+Those include Macalester’s tuition, your off-campus program’s room and board expenses (whether charged to your student account or to you directly), estimated round-trip airfare costs from St. Paul to your country of study, and related fees and expenses.
 The following additional considerations apply: